Aurora12/scalajs-project-template/README.md

 The project is in no way a minimal one, as it aims to showcase everything you will probably end up doing.

-The project doesn't contain any UI components framework (see Scala.js-React Project Template for that).
+The project doesn't contain any UI components framework.

 * Shows mapping code in both directions: [Scala.js &lt;—&gt; JavaScript](https://www.scala-js.org/doc/interoperability/facade-types.html).
 * Shows using utility Scala code in SBT build task.